quantifiedcode/python-anti-patterns/docs/readability/test_for_object_identity_should_be_is_not.rst

 ========================================

 Testing the identity of two objects can be achieved in python with a special operator called ``is``.
-Most prominently it is used to check whether an variable points to ``None``.
+Most prominently it is used to check whether a variable points to ``None``.
 But the operator can examine any kind of identity.
 This often leads to confusion because equality of two different objects will return ``False``.